scrapy/scrapy/docs/topics/addons.rst

 Fallbacks
 ---------

-Some components provided by addons need to fallback to "default" implementations, e.g. a custom download handler needs to send the request that it doesn't handle via the default download handler, or a stats collector that includes some additional processing but otherwise uses the default stats
+Some components provided by addons need to fall back to "default" implementations, e.g. a custom download handler needs to send the request that it doesn't handle via the default download handler, or a stats collector that includes some additional processing but otherwise uses the default stats